 Annette Nijs is highly respected for her knowledge about global economic, industrial and innovation trends.
 She is appreciated for her deep insights into Chinese world politics, the China market, Chinese management culture, the rise of Chinese companies around the world.
 Also very familiar with the Western business world, Nijs is regularly approached to advise on international business strategies.

-Since 2009 she is the Executive Director Global Initiative of CEIBS, the China Europe International Business School.
+Nijs is the Chair of BSN, a private action learning business school, which teaches in more than 10 locations in Europe, China and Africa. (www.BSN.eu).
+For a decade she was the Executive Director Global Initiative of CEIBS, the China Europe International Business School.
 CEIBS is a top 3 player in Asia and is in the top 10 of the Financial Times global ranking.
-In addition to Shanghai, Beijing and Shenzhen CEIBS has a campus in Europe, Switzerland and Africa, Ghana.

-Nijs is an alumnus of Harvard Business School (AMP in May 2010), holds an Executive MBA from London Business School (July 1999) and a Masters in Macroeconomics of Erasmus University Rotterdam (June 1987).
+Nijs is an alumnus of Harvard Business School (AMP in May 2010), holds an Executive MBA from London Business School (July 1999) and received a Master in Macroeconomics of Erasmus University Rotterdam (June 1987).

 Nijs received the Knighthood of Orange-Nassau, a royal award from The Netherlands in 2004.
-She also received the Chinese Government Friendship Award in 2015 – the highest recognition from the Chinese Central Government for foreigners, who have made an extraordinary contribution to China.
+She also received the Chinese Government Friendship Award in 2015 – the highest recognition from the Chinese Central Government for foreigners, who have made a special contribution to China.